Dirt Is Better Than Air

 And it definitely wasn’t federal policy.

-In fact, when he pushed too far past the guidelines, the U.S. Army Corps of Engineers decertified the system.
+When the district pushed past federal requirements, the U.S. Army Corps of Engineers eventually decertified the system from its rehabilitation program.

 No money.
 No support.